sezanzeb/input-remapper/readme/development.md

 ## Files

-**service**

-- `bin/key-mapper-service` executable that starts listening for commands via dbus and runs the injector when needed.
-It shouldn't matter how it is started as long as it manages to start without throwing errors.
-It usually needs root rights.

 **gui**

 - `bin/key-mapper-gtk` the executable that starts the gui.
 It also sends messages to the service via dbus if certain buttons are clicked.
-- `bin/key-mapper-gtk-pkexec` opens a password promt to grant root rights to the GUI, so that it can read from devices.
+- `bin/key-mapper-gtk-pkexec` opens a password promt to grant root rights to the GUI, so that it can read from devices
-- `data/key-mapper.policy` is needed for pkexec
+- `data/key-mapper.policy` configures pkexec
 - `data/key-mapper.desktop` is the entry in the start menu

 **cli**